What is UI design? A complete guide for 2025

 What is user interface (UI) design?
 A definition

-A user interface is the point of interaction between humans and computers.
+A user interface (UI) is the point of interaction between humans and computers.
 User interface design is the process of designing how these interfaces look and behave.

 Imagine you’re using an app on your smartphone to book flights.
 The screens you navigate, the buttons you tap and the forms you fill out are all part of the user interface.